Five Behaviors of a Cohesive Team ® | Team work Performance Test

-Discover a process and method to adopt best practice team behavior
+Discover a learning method and process to adopt best practice team behavior.

-The Five Behaviors of a Cohesive Team™ is a unique learning experience that helps people discover what it takes to achieve the ultimate competitive advantage of teamwork.
-The author Patrick Lencioni and our leading workplace assessment tools come together in a breakthrough programme proven to deliver business results.
+The Five Behaviors of a Cohesive Team™ is a unique learning experience.
+It helps people discover what it takes to achieve the ultimate competitive advantage of teamwork.
+Author Patrick Lencioni and our leading workplace assessment tools come together in a breakthrough programme proven to deliver business results.

-The purpose is to help people discover how to build a truly cohesive and effective team.
-This assessment-based programme focuses on putting The Five Behaviors™ model into practice.
-Additionally, two versions of the programme are available: Powered by Everything DiSC® or All Types™ — two distinct personality models — which help participants better understand how individual personalities contribute to team development.
+Two versions of the programme are available: Powered by Everything DiSC® or All Types™.
+These two distinct personality models help participants better understand how individual personalities contribute to team development.

 - Supplemental reports

 - Reference books

 The Five Behaviors of a Cohesive Team assessment is the start of the process that aims to put The Five Behaviors™ model into practice.
 Two versions of the programme: Powered by Everything DiSC® or powered by All Types™ offer two distinct personality models.

 These models help participants better understand how individual personalities contribute to team development.
 Both are equally valuable in helping teams achieve greater effectiveness and productivity.

 The Five Behaviors of a Cohesive Team profile report